 Does HDD Come with SATA Cable?

-There can be exceptions, but in majority of the instance, neither SATA data nor SATA Power cable is provided with the hard disk drive.
+There can be exceptions, but in the majority of the instance, neither SATA data nor SATA Power cable is provided with the hard disk drive.

-There Are Two Types of SATA Cables
+There are Two Types of SATA Cables

 If you are attaching a SATA drive to your PC, then you must note that they require two types of cables: